 In cases where there is no other potential technical contribution beyond the idea of using IT to carry out and/or automate non-technical tasks (for example, to achieve better business results), the search will be complete when evidence is cited that the underlying idea of making use of generally known IT means for carrying out a non-technical activity was known at the filing or priority date.
 This document should be labelled "L" and a comment should be added in the search report.

-Given that non-technical subject-matter is not searched and it is also generally accepted that common general knowledge does not need to be proven by written evidence (see G-VII, 2), the search report need not cite a document to provide documentary proof that such technical aspects of claimed subject-matter were comprised in the state of the art at the relevant date.
-The search report contains a declaration to that effect (see OJ EPO 2007, 592).
+Given that non-technical subject-matter is not searched and it is also generally accepted that common general knowledge does not need to be proven by written evidence (see G-VII, 2), that the provision of a specific prior art document as evidence may be considered unnecessary for notorious knowledge, the search report need not cite a document to provide documentary proof that such notorious technical aspects of claimed subject-matter were comprised in the state of the art at the relevant date.
+The search report contains a declaration statement to that effect associated with the Notice from the European Patent Office dated 1 October 2007 concerning business methods (OJ EPO 2007, 592), cited as an "L" document to that effect (see OJ EPO 2007, 592 B-X, 9.2.8(d)).